 It can neither be stated too often nor too emphatically that socialism in any form is by definition an ideology of force and violence.
 It can operate in no other way.
-By virtue of what it is, socialism fact can function by no other means.
-To achieve even a tiny fraction of its stated aims — no matter how well-intentioned those aims may (or may not) actually be — socialism must at minimum resort to massive acts of expropriation.
-One foolproof method for demonstrating the truth of this is by asking that all charity, all welfare, all social-security, all single-payer, all forms of coercive taxation and universal basic-income money (so-called) — all of it be contributed voluntarily, much like the Kibbutzim, which have been an unmitigated failure.
+By virtue of what it is, socialism can function by no other means.
+To achieve even a tiny fraction of its stated aims — no matter how well-intentioned those aims may (or may not) be — socialism must at minimum resort to massive acts of expropriation.
+One foolproof method for demonstrating the truth of this is by asking that all charity, all welfare, all social-security, all single-payer, all forms of coercive taxation and universal basic-income money — all of it be contributed voluntarily, much like the Kibbutzim, which have been an unmitigated failure.

 In America the Indian Reservations, which are the polar opposite of voluntary human action and voluntary human cooperation, also testify to the impossibility and the calamitous results and injustice of socialism.